The best activities for kids with cerebral palsy will encourage them to move around and use their weaker movements.

-Your child just has to learn how to adjust the activity to match their abilities.
+Cerebral palsy should not prevent your child from participating in the activities.
+More often than not, your child just has to learn how to adjust the activity to accommodate their functional abilities.

 Activities for Kids with Cerebral Palsy